semantic-release/semantic-release/docs/usage/configuration.md

 - A `release` key in the project's `package.json` file
 - CLI arguments

-The following two examples are the same.
+The following three examples are the same.

 Via CLI argument: